+Finally, an unexpected byproduct of our results (specifically, of \autoref{thm:menger} and \autoref{cor:cuts_XP}) is that we can find 2 \tvertex-disjoint \tpath{s,t}s, if they exist, in polynomial time even in the undirected and non-strict context.
+This might suggest that {\ktpaths} is $\XP$ when parameterized by $k$ for $G$ undirected, which would be in stark constrast with the case of $G$ directed, as we have proved that already for $k=\tau=3$ the problem is $\NP$-complete (\autoref{thm:paths_negative_directed}).

-A concept on static graphs that has an important impact on the study of temporal paths and walks is that of bounded length paths.
-In it, given a graph $G$, vertices $s$ and $t$, and an integer $b$, one is interested in maximizing the number of $s,t$-paths of length at most $b$ that are internally vertex disjoint, and on minimizing the number of vertices needed to break all such paths.
+\paragraph*{Further Related Work.} A concept on static graphs that has an important impact on the study of temporal paths and walks is that of bounded length paths.
+In it, given a graph $G$, vertices $s$ and $t$, and an integer $b$, one is interested in maximizing the number of $s,t$-paths of length at most $b$ that are internally vertex-disjoint, and on minimizing the number of vertices needed to break all such paths.
 These concepts have been largely investigated and a complete picture can be found in~\cite{GT.11}.
-Observe that, if we consider only strict temporal paths, then such paths on $G$ are equivalent to vertex disjoint strict temporal $s,t$-paths in the temporal graph $(G,\lambda)$ where $\lambda(e)$ is equal to $[b]$ for every $e\in E(G)$.
+Observe that, if we consider only strict temporal paths, then such paths on $G$ are equivalent to vertex-disjoint strict temporal $s,t$-paths in the temporal graph $(G,\lambda)$ where $\lambda(e)$ is equal to $[b]$ for every $e\in E(G)$.
 This immediately gives many of the cited complexity results presented in~\cite{MMS.19}.
-An interesting aspect of these paths on static graphs is that a version of Menger's Theorem holds in case $b\le 4$~\cite{LNP.78}.
-Observe that this does not translate directly to vertex disjoint strict temporal paths, as we do not have a reduction in the opposite direction.
-Nevertheless, our version of Menger's Theorem might be seen as the first one on temporal paths similar to the one proved by Lovász, Neumann-Lara and Plummer in~\cite{LNP.78}.
+An interesting aspect of these paths on static graphs is that a version of Menger's Theorem holds in case $b\le 4$ (Lovász, Neumann-Lara and Plummer~\cite{LNP.78}).
+Observe that this does not translate directly to vertex-disjoint strict temporal paths, as we do not have a reduction in the opposite direction.
+Nevertheless, our version of Menger's Theorem might be seen as the first one on temporal paths similar to the previously cited one~\cite{LNP.78}.